Dinosaurs for Hire (video game): Reception

 Dinosaurs for Hire was generally criticized for its gameplay, which was seen as average and unoriginal.
 Paul Mellerick of Mega called it "a very poor game by anybody's standards and it's just far too easy to be worth any merit whatsoever".
 GamePro opined that Dinosaurs for Hire needed more difficulty and a wider variety of gameplay.
-Tom Guise of MegaTech considered the game mediocre and called it, "Ambitious in places, but ultimately poor".
-He criticized the controls, writing, "It's extremely hard to aim the gun diagonally without the dinosaur shuffling in that direction, right off the edge of a platform".
+Tom Guise of MegaTech considered the game mediocre and called it "ambitious in places, but ultimately poor".
+He criticized the controls, saying that it is "extremely hard to aim the gun diagonally without the dinosaur shuffling in that direction, right off the edge of a platform".
 Reviewers for Electronic Gaming Monthly concluded that it was an entertaining shoot 'em up overall, but found that the programming "looks shoddy and rushed" at times.
 Nick Merritt of Sega Pro enjoyed the game: "It's got a well judged difficulty level, the baddies are varied and interesting and it all moves along at a decent pace".

 The visuals received some criticism.
-According to Karen Levell of Sega Power, "The graphics are hardly state-of-the-art, with the occasional single-layered parallax being the pinnacle of achievement".
+According to Karen Levell of Sega Power, "the graphics are hardly state-of-the-art, with the occasional single-layered parallax being the pinnacle of achievement".
 Critics found the two-player mode difficult, as players must keep up with each other onscreen or otherwise lose energy.
 Guise considered the multiplayer mode "almost unplayable", while Levell found that it adds variety, despite being "frustrating at times".

-Andrew Reiner of Game Informer reviewed Dinosaurs for Hire in 2013 and wrote, "Seeing dinosaurs as protagonists in a Contra-like sidescroller is as fascinating and weird as it sounds".
+Andrew Reiner of Game Informer reviewed Dinosaurs for Hire in 2013 and said that seeing dinosaurs as protagonists in a Contra-like sidescroller was "fascinating" and "weird".
 In 2014, John Sczepaniak of Hardcore Gaming 101 wrote that the game has "explosive first impressions" and good ideas but is "never quite as excellent as it promises".
 He was disappointed by the weapon selection and found that the characters all play the same, although he praised the graphics and sound.